scubamuc/wiki-md/LXD-LXC-Docker_in_LXC.md

     type: disk
 ```

-## VFS vs. BTRFS
+## ZFS vs. BTRFS
-the default volume format for LXC containers is VFS
+the default volume format for LXC containers is ZFS

 ```⚠️ Docker will not run well with the default zfs file system```

-Running Docker inside an LXC on a VFS volume will prohibit persistent data.
-Thus BTRFS is required.
+Running Docker inside an LXC on a ZFS volume will prohibit persistent data.
+Thus a BTRFS is required for Docker on LXC.

 ### create a new btrfs storage pool